yoswag75/Butterfliy/README.md

 **Transforming conventional inspections into next-generation AI solutions.**

 **ButterFliy** is an intelligent equipment inspection platform built during the **Catterpillar Hack-A-Thon**.
-Inspired by the metamorphosis of a caterpillar into a butterfly, this project symbolizes the evolution of industrial maintenance—moving from manual, error-prone checks to automated, AI-driven precision.
+Inspired by the metamorphosis of a caterpillar into a butterfly, this project symbolizes the evolution of industrial maintenance-moving from manual, error-prone checks to automated, AI-driven precision.

 ---